 - Don't pick at insect bites or scabs.

-- If you do get a skin injury, treat it as soon as possible.
+- If you do get an injury that breaks the skin, treat it as soon as possible.

 - See your doctor to treat infections as soon as possible.